joshbegley/nyt-latest/previous.md

 `The Canucks should be able to acquire at least one good prospect as part of a package for Miller.`\
 https://nytimes.com/athletic/6076611/2025/01/21/jt-miller-canucks-prospects-trade/

-**Trump Rescinds Biden-Era Sanctions on Israeli Settlers**\
+**Israeli Military Begins West Bank Raids**\
-`The move came shortly after President Trump took office, and as Jewish extremists raided villages in the Israeli-occupied West Bank in protest against the cease-fire in Gaza.`\
+`Amid rising tensions, Israeli troops embarked on what Israel described as a counterterrorism operation.
+That came hours after Jewish extremists attacked several Palestinian villages.`\
 https://nytimes.com/2025/01/21/world/middleeast/israel-trump-settlers-west-bank-gaza.html

 **Where do Notre Dame, Marcus Freeman go after loss to Ohio State?**\